hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-practitionerrole-intro.md

 <p class="request-for-feedback">Specific feedback is sought on the use of code-only in an identifier search parameter, along with a recommendation to explicitly specify a single type of identifier (or an explicit list) for greater quality.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</p>

-<p class="request-for-feedback">Specific feedback is sought on the proposal to remove the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on <a href="https://github.com/hl7au/au-fhir-core/issues/70">au-fhir-core/issues/70</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on the proposal to remove the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43850">FHIR-43850</a>.</p>